TasGameMakers/tasgamemakers.com/content/events/minecraft-showcase.md

 Submissions **may be** designed for multiplayer, such as making a racing course that makes no sense to play alone.
 Submissions **may not** rely on custom mods or textures.
 World file submissions should use a recent version of Minecraft (1.19 or later), though any edition is fine.
 Any included text, such as on in-game signs, must be in English and include no coarse language.

-As entries may be selected for showcasing at the Level Up Tasmania event, content must be appropriate for a PG-13 audience (even if you are building something based on a game that itself is rated higher).
-That means _what you build_ must not contain swearing, intense violence, sexual themes, or be intended to be rude or offensive.
+As entries may be selected for showcasing at the Level Up Tasmania event, content must be **appropriate for a [PG](https://www.classification.gov.au/classification-ratings/parental-guidance) audience (even if you are building something based on a game that itself is rated higher)**.
+That means _what you build_ must not contain swearing, intense violence, adult themes, or be intended to be rude or offensive.
 If you're unsure whether what you have built fits these guidelines, you can ask a teacher, parent or guardian to contact the organisers via email at [paris@secretlab.games](mailto:paris@secretlab.games)

 **How do I find screenshots I have taken in Minecraft?
 How do I export a world file from Minecraft?**